Scalable Dynamic Distributed Constraint Optimization with Metareasoning and Application to Continual Satellite Operations: Problem definition

 To formally define this utility, we provide some useful definitions.
 Let $\Bar{h}(\delta_t)$ be the unknown execution horizon of $\delta_t$.
 We visually show $\Bar{h}(\delta_t)$ in Figure \ref{fig:hbar}.
 This is the horizon for which the problem is static and is defined by $\delta_t$.
 Formally,

 We then define the proposition $\mathsf{executed}(x)$ as

-The above is equal to one if and only if $x = 1$, meaning task $s$ was scheduled, and the horizon of $s$ occurred during the time when the problem is static as defined by $\delta_t$.
-This means that the task was scheduled when it was executed.
-Using this proposition, we can define the utility of DCOSP for an assignment of variables $\mathcal{X}^\delta$ over all time steps.
+This quantity equals one if and only if $x = 1$, meaning task $s$ was scheduled, and the horizon of $s$ occurred during the time when the problem is static as defined by $\delta_t$.
+In other words, the task is scheduled at the moment it is required to execute.
+Using this proposition, we can define the utility of DCOSP for an assignment of variables $\mathcal{X}^\delta$ over all time steps: